 In our increasingly techno-based world, people are appreciating more and more the small but real thrill of receiving a hand-addressed and signed card in their mailbox.
 Because of this, sending Christmas cards is back in style in a big way after almost becoming extinct.

-Enjoy putting pen to paper (card!) and pouring a little love into each one as you write your message and seal it closed.
+Christmas card manners let us enjoy putting pen to paper (card!) and pouring a little love into each one as you write your message and seal it closed.

 If you think about it, you’ll come to realize that our DNA is on the cards we send.
 It’s almost as if, when I open a card, I can feel which ones were sent in a hurried rush to mark “send out Christmas cards” off someone’s to-do list and which ones were sent in the true spirit of the Season.